dojo/docs/dojo/query.rst

 Select Engine Levels
 ====================

 * css2 (or lite) - This will always use the lite engine, which delegates to the native selector engine if available for anything but very simple queries (like id lookups).
-When a native selector engine is not available (IE7 and below), this supports simple, basic CSS2 level queries, consisting of elemental selectors: .class, #id, tag, and star, attribute selectors, and child (>), descendent (space), and union (,) combinators.
+When a native selector engine is not available (IE7 and below), this supports simple, basic CSS2 level queries, consisting of elemental selectors: .class, #id, tag, and star, attribute selectors, and child (>), descendant (space), and union (,) combinators.
 With a native selector engine, the lite engine does not support pseudo classes.
 * css2.1 - This will always use the lite engine when a native selector engine is available.
 When a native selector engine is not available (IE7 and below), this will load acme.
 * css3 - This will always use the lite engine when a native selector engine with significant CSS3 support is available.
 When a CSS3 capable (supporting most features) native selector engine is not available (IE8 and below), this will load acme.
 * acme - The acme selector engine with full CSS3 features will be used.
-This supports certain features that are not available in any native engine (albiet rarely used).
+This supports certain features that are not available in any native engine (albeit rarely used).

 When you are not using Dojo base (running async without a dependency on base module "dojo"), the default selector engine level is "css3".
 Again, if you are using Dojo base, the default is "acme".